 The recent resignation of NEHTA’s top National Clinical Leads is an ominous sign.
 If the Department of Health does not start sharing ownership of the PCEHR soon and improve governance of the system, the PCEHR will fail.
 Here’s a quick rundown of the issues and how to move forward.

-A first glance at the PCEHR Act 2012 seems to confirm that the PCEHR is built for clinicians, as its four purposes are clinical in nature:
+A first glance at the PCEHR Act 2012 seems to confirm that the PCEHR is built with clinicians in mind, as its four purposes are clinical in nature:

 - To help overcome fragmentation of health information